Grow visibly thicker, fuller hair

 7 Sources

 1. Blume-Peytavi U, et al. (2016).
-Efficacy and safety of once-daily minoxidil foam 5% versus twice-daily minoxidil solution 2% in female pattern hair loss: a phase iii, randomized, investigator-blinded study. https://pubmed.ncbi.nlm.nih.gov/27391640/
+Efficacy and safety of once-daily minoxidil foam 5% versus twice-daily minoxidil solution 2% in female pattern hair loss: A phase III, randomized, investigator-blinded study. https://pubmed.ncbi.nlm.nih.gov/27391640/

 2. Friedman ES, et al. (2002).
-Allergic contact dermatitis to topical minoxidil solution: etiology and treatment. https://pubmed.ncbi.nlm.nih.gov/11807448/
+Allergic contact dermatitis to topical minoxidil solution: Etiology and treatment. https://pubmed.ncbi.nlm.nih.gov/11807448/

 5. Purnak T, et al. (2011).
-Liquid formulation of minoxidil versus its foam formulation. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3179030/
+Liquid formulation of minoxidil versus its foam formulation. https://pmc.ncbi.nlm.nih.gov/articles/PMC3179030/

 6. Rundegren J. (2004).
-A one-year observational study with minoxidil 5% solution in Germany: results of independent efficacy evaluation by physicians and patients. https://www.jaad.org/article/S0190-9622(03)03692-2/fulltext
+A one-year observational study with minoxidil 5% solution in Germany: Results of independent efficacy evaluation by physicians and patients. https://www.jaad.org/article/S0190-9622(03)03692-2/fulltext

 7. Suchonwanit P, et al. (2019).
-Minoxidil and its use in hair disorders: a review. https://www.ncbi.nlm.nih.gov/books/NBK482378/
+Minoxidil and its use in hair disorders: A review. https://pmc.ncbi.nlm.nih.gov/articles/PMC6691938/

 Editorial Standards